AdrianHu99/NOTES/Java/javaNOTE.md

 ### HashMap

-		The method get() of HashMap will return null if the key is not existing;
+		1. The method get() of HashMap will return null if the key is not existing;
-		And containsKey(null) will return false for sure;
+		2. containsKey(null) will return false for sure;
+		3. computeIfAbsent() will put the absent value into the map if the value is not null;
+		4.

 ### Stream, parallelStream